Owmacohe/My-Friend-Tama/Assets/Voiceover Lines/streamer_lines.md

 ## Seeing the bathroom

 Oh no, no no no. I don’t want to go in there.
 But... it really wants me to.
-I guess I have to. *Radical, chat!*
+I guess I have to. <i>Radical, chat!</i>